tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 although it may exist in data created by Tarantool's NoSQL.
 In SQL, -nan is treated as NULL.

 In older Tarantool versions,
-a string would be converted to a numeric if it wass used with an arithmetic operator and conversion was possible, for example ``'7' + '7'`` = 14.
+a string would be converted to a numeric if it was used with an arithmetic operator and conversion was possible, for example ``'7' + '7'`` = 14.
 And for comparison, ``'7'`` = 7.
 This is called implicit casting.
 It was applicable for STRINGs and all numeric data types.